STORY BY BENJAMIN LERNER

 Founded in 1995 in Middletown Springs, Vermont, SolarFest started as a social gathering of creatively-minded friends who were passionate about music, art, and renewable energy.
 The concept was simple: Bring people together to enjoy and discuss music, art, and the environment.

 The first festival was originally held in a remote location where there was no available conventional source of electricity.
 The group decided to use solar energy to power the stage lighting and sound system.
 Despite the rain that year, the show ran smoothly.
-In that moment, the festival performers and attendees witnessed the potential power that renewable energy and artistic expression could harness to
+In that moment, the festival performers and attendees witnessed the potential power that renewable energy and artistic expression could harness to bring people together.

 Since then, SolarFest has grown into a unique networking platform for environmentally-focused organizations and independent projects (of all levels of funding and influence).
 Local Vermont college students, environmental educators, businesses, and independent vendors flock to SolarFest, spreading awareness for their products and causes while educating festivalgoers on important environmental issues.